 Danner -- who is most recognizable for her role in all three "Meet The Parents" films but also has a long career on stage, including WTF credits "The Sea Gull," "If We Are Women," "The Royal Family" and "A Streetcar Named Desire" -- said the play was what really brought her back to Wil liamstown after all these years.

 "I read the play and I thought, ‘What a great role and wonderful play.
-I just have to do this,"
+I just have to do this," she said.

 Danner said her life has shaped her approach.
 Danner lost her husband, Bruce Pal trow, in 2002 from complications while battling oral cancer.